 Frequently Asked Questions

-1. What does it cost to get into the WCC and how do I sign up ?
+1. What does it cost to get into the Challenge?
+How do I sign up?

-6. If I’m in the top five overall, will I still get age group points?
+9. I’m in the top three overall, do I still get age group points?

-7. What is the Most Improved Runner Award?
-How is it determined?
+10. What is the Most Improved Runner Award?

-8. How can I keep track of the scores?
-Where can I get the latest update to the WCC standings?
+11. How can I keep track of the series scores and standings?

-9. Are there a minimum number of races I must attend to be eligible for a WCC award?
+12. How many races do I have to attend to be eligible for a WCC award?

-10. What if I get injured?
-Is there some way I can get points without running?
+13. What if I get injured?
+Is there some other way I can get points?

-13. If I have a question/dispute about my WCC points, how do I get it resolved?
+16. Ho do I resolve a question/dispute about my WCC points?
 Who do I contact?

-14. What are the eligibility rules for high school athletes’ participation in WCC races?
+17. What are the eligibility rules for high school athletes?

 What does it cost to get into the WCC and how do I sign up?